Wire and Cable

 CMS Laser wire stripping systems cut around, and optionally, down the length of the insulating materials which cover the metal conductors.
 This wire stripping process allows the insulation to subsequently be pulled off very easily at a later time.
 Laser wire stripping is the most precise and reliable stripping method available today.
 It uses a non-contact method that eliminates the risk of damage to the conductor or shield.
 By using the proper laser type for a particular wire, the insulation will absorb the beam and be vaporized, whereas the metallic materials of the underlying wire conductor will reflect the laser beam and will not be damaged.

-It can strip insulation from many types of wire and cable including single-core wire; twin leads; shielded twisted pairs; multi-conductor cables; shielded and screened wire and cable; ribbon cable; coaxial cable; and complex 2D- and 3D-shaped conductors, such as coils.
+Wire stripping can remove the insulation from many types of wire and cable including single-core wire; twin leads; shielded twisted pairs; multi-conductor cables; shielded and screened wire and cable; ribbon cable; coaxial cable; and complex 2D- and 3D-shaped conductors, such as coils.
 In addition, a wide range of wire sizes can be processed without requiring tool changes and wire sizes can range from 28 gauge to 6 gauge (14mm OD max).
 Ribbon and flat cable can be up to 11.4 inches wide.

 Other stripping features of the laser wire system include a variety of wire stripping modes to allow slugs to remain on the wire strands, mid-wire (windowing) laser strip capabilities, on-the-fly stripping options, and excellent precision with a strip length accuracies within +/- 0.10 inches.